Medieval Archaeology Department

-The scientific activity of the Department is carried out within the scope of the Priority Research Areas of the Institute for the period 2016-2020, primarily the area “Peoples of the Volga-Ural Region in the System of Medieval Eurasian Civilizations.
-The Great Silk Road.
+The scientific activity of the DMA is carried out within the framework of the Priority Research Areas of the Institute for the period of 2019-2021, primarily the following areas – “Study of the Peoples of the Volga-Urals in the System of Medieval Civilizations of Eurasia.
+The Great Silk Road”.

 The following problems are addressed within the framework of this study area – “Bolgars in Eastern Europe of the 8th-10th cc.”, “Archaeological Monuments of Volga Bolgaria in the 10th – Early 13th cc.”, “Archaeology of the Ulus of Jochi (The Golden Horde)”, “Archaeological Monuments of the Middle Volga Region of the 15th-18th cc.”.
 Research and development activities related to these topics includes the solution of such problems as the culture formation study of the steppe and forest-steppe Eurasia, in particular, the early Bolgar culture and its environment; the history of the emergence and evolution of the urban Turkic civilization and, particularly, the Bolgar and Golden Horde towns in the Volga region (Bilyar, Bolgar, Saqsin, Juketau, Kazan, Elabuga, Sarai, Sarai al-Jadid, Xacitarxan, and others); identification of the ethnopolitical structure of Turkic-Tatar states, development of the history and archaeology of Kazan and Kazan Khanate, and the Russian culture of the 16th – 18th centuries on the example of Sviyazhsk, Kazan, Elabuga and Chistopol.

 The department’s researcher associates participate in organizing the activities of regional creative groups aimed at creating four volumes of the multivolume academic publication “Archaeology of the Volga-Urals”, namely: